-An effective marketing team will tell you that the first step in establishing your company’s online presence should be to craft a thorough SEO (search engine optimization) strategy, which should be built upon the principles of RAP:
+An effective marketing team will tell you that the first step in establishing your company’s online presence should be to craft a thorough SEO (search engine optimization) strategy, which should be built upon the principles of RAP:– Relevance – Accessibility – Popularity

 Doing so will ensure that the website you invested thousands of hard-earned dollars into will be easily found by your ideal customers in your primary target markets.
-Learn more about our approach to SEO by reading SEO for the Web Inept
+Learn more about our approach to SEO by reading SEO Basics for Small Business.

 2. IT DOESN’T WORK ON MOBILE

 In 2014, a critical internet usage milestone was reached when for the first time, more online traffic came from mobile users than desktop users.
-With this mobile trend continuing to strengthen, you simply cannot afford to have a website which is not mobile-friendly (responsive) in 2018.
-Learn more about why being mobile friendly matters HERE.
+With this mobile trend continuing to strengthen, you simply cannot afford to have a website which is not mobile-friendly (responsive) in 2019.
+Learn more about why being mobile friendly matters here.

 By failing to make the switch to a responsive site, you could be preventing more than half of your potential online customers from interacting with your business.
 Not only that, but Google has officially begun penalizing websites that are not mobile-friendly in their search results – DOUBLE WHAMMY!

 Not sure how to tell if your website is mobile-friendly?
 Take the test here: Google Mobile Friendly Test

 In the digital age, users have very short attention spans, and if your website has complex navigation menus, pages of unorganized content, or a confusing site architecture, they will immediately leave and visit the site of one of your competitors to find the information they’re seeking.